Air cargo: 20th century

+World War II

+In 1945, at a conference in Havana, 57 airlines formed the International Air Transport Association.

 In 1948, Berlin was jointly controlled by the Western Allies and Soviet Union, although the Soviet Union held the area surrounding the city and thus land access.
-During the so-called Berlin Blockade, this land access was closed, and an airlift remained the only option to get increasingly urgent deliveries of food, coal, and other supplies to West Berlin.
+During the Berlin Blockade, this land access was closed, and an airlift remained the only option to get increasingly urgent deliveries of food, coal, and other supplies to West Berlin.
 Over 330 days to 12 May 1949 a total of 2.26 million tons of cargo were airlifted to Berlin, an average of 6,800 tons a day, 80% by the US and 20% by the UK.

+Post-World War II

-Although freight traffic developed modestly, reaching only 800,000 tonnes worldwide by the mid-1950s, the world economy was hitting its post-war stride.
+Although freight traffic developed modestly, reaching only 800,000 tonnes worldwide by the mid-1950s, the world economy was hitting its post-World War II stride.
 Germany and Japan were emerging from their period of purgatory and were poised to take the world of business by storm, the United States was approaching the height of its economic dominance, and Western Europe had recovered from the war.
 In 1968, Boeing launched the four engine 747, the first wide-body aircraft.
 The 747 was the first aircraft capable of transporting full pallets in the cargo hold, revolutionizing the air cargo industry.

-Modern air cargo

 Despite widespread hopes for a vibrant industry, for decades the air freight sector did not grow as expected and remained a very small part of total air traffic.
 For much of the first five post-war decades, most carriers saw it as a secondary activity, although there had always been specialized cargo airlines.
-Some passenger airlines have found the practice of carrying "belly cargo" to be a highly lucrative enterprise (in fact, it is estimated that 50% of all air freight is moved in this way), to the point where it has lessened the demand for dedicated large cargo aircraft.
+Some passenger airlines have found the practice of carrying belly cargo to be a highly lucrative enterprise; in fact, it is estimated that 50% of all air freight is moved in this way, to the point where it has lessened the demand for dedicated large cargo aircraft.

 Cargo emerged as a solid pillar of the industry in the 1990s.
 The catalysts for the renewed growth in the sector were the express parcel carriers, typified by FedEx, DHL, PostNL, and UPS, and changes in practices in the manufacturing sector.
 In 1992, FedEx sent software on computer disks to thousands of customers, allowing them to track shipments from their own workstations.